akashi9936/project2/README.md

 # project2

-# this project about me made with HTML&CSS
+# this project about me, made with HTML&CSS

 #output